gradle/gradle/.github/ISSUE_TEMPLATE/contributor_feature_request.md

 ---
-name: 'Feature request'
+name: Feature request
-about: 'Suggest an idea for this project'
+about: Suggest an idea for this project
+title: ''
-labels: 'a:feature, from:contributor'
+labels: a:feature, from:contributor
+assignees: ''

 ---

 <!---